 José F. Buscaglia

-José F. Buscaglia-Salgado (born 1964) is a scholar, philosopher, university administrator and public intellectual.
+José F. Buscaglia-Salgado (born 1964) is a philosopher, scholar, university administrator and public intellectual.
+His work moves across the disciplinary boundaries of aesthetics, critical theory, cultural and policy studies in the Caribbean, the Atlantic World and beyond.
 One of his major responsibilities as Program Director is taking our students abroad and managing all aspects of our operations in Mexico and Spain.

 Buscaglia, or “Profe” as he is affectionately known by our students, was born in San Juan, Puerto Rico.
 He is the son of the Puerto Rican sculptor José Buscaglia-Guillermety, and grandson to Rafael Buscaglia Rivera, a lawyer, banker, politician and founder of the Popular Democratic Party of Puerto Rico.
 He is married to María L. Pesquera-Salvá, a Spanish teacher, professional dancer and Zumba instructor.
 Their son, Javier A. Buscaglia-Pesquera is an architect and Project Manager with JJA architects in Chicago.
 As and American from the Caribbean Islands, or Antillean, he can trace his ancestry to almost every region of the world.
 His Pan-African heritage includes North African, Malian, Ghanaian and Bantu; his Native American lineage is predominantly Arawak/Taino; his European ancestors came mostly from the Iberian and Italian peninsulas, as well as Greece, England, Ireland, Scotland, Scandinavia, Finland and Russia.
 He also has in his family background European Jewish, Caucasian, Near Eastern and Central Asian.